usnistgov/800-63-3/sp800-63a/sec4_ial.md

 This document describes the common pattern in which an applicant undergoes an identity proofing and enrollment process in which their identity evidence and attributes are collected, uniquely resolved to a single identity within a given population or context, then validated and verified.
 See [SP 800-63-3 Section 6.1](sp800-63-3.html#IAL_CYOA) for details on how to choose the most appropriate IAL.
 A CSP may then bind these attributes to an authenticator (described in [SP 800-63B](sp800-63b.html)).

 Identity proofing's sole objective is to ensure the applicant is who they claim to be to a stated level of certitude.
 This includes presentation, validation, and verification of the minimum attributes necessary to accomplish identity proofing.
 There may be many different sets that suffice as the minimum, so CSPs should choose this set to balance privacy and the user's usability needs, as well as the likely attributes needed in future uses of the digital identity.
-For example, such attributes - to the extent they are the minimum necessary - could include:
+For example, such attributes &mdash; to the extent they are the minimum necessary &mdash; could include:

 1. Full name
 2. Date of birth